nicholaswilde/recipes/docs/breads/grilled-naan.md

 ### Step 3

-Divide the dough into 8 balls (106g each, about 2 1/4", the size of a tennis ball).
+Divide the dough into 8 balls (106 g each, about 2 1/4", the size of a tennis ball).
 Let them rest, covered, for a half hour in the refrigerator.

 ### Step 4